-For simplicity, as in 2022, we also impose the following restrictions:
+For simplicity, as in 2022 and 2023, we also impose the following restrictions:

-- Integer variables have finite domains (and so, the special value infinity is forbidden). - Variable arrays always start indexing at 0 (and so, the attribute startIndex, whose default value is 0, cannot be associated with <array>). - The attribute as can only be associated with elements <var> and <array>; see Section 10.5 in [BLAP22]. - Undefined variables are not accepted but useless variables are (note that parsers/solvers can easily identify useless variables); see Section 2.10 in [BLAP22]. - Advanced forms of constraints (see Part III in [BLAP22]) are not accepted, except for the very specific cases explicitly described in the rest of this section. - View extensions are accepted for some constraints: allDifferent and sum, as in 2019, but also allEqual, count, nValues, minimum, and maximum, as in 2022. - The type of the objective (in case of a COP instance) cannot be "product" or "lex". - Any integer value occurring in an XCSP file must belong to the interval $-2^{31}...2^{31}-1$ .
+- Integer variables have finite domains (and so, the special value infinity is forbidden). - Variable arrays always start indexing at 0 (and so, the attribute startIndex, whose default value is 0, cannot be associated with <array>). - The attribute as can only be associated with elements <var> and <array>; see Section 10.5 in [BLAP22]. - Undefined variables (this is new in 2024) and useless variables are accepted (note that parsers/solvers can easily identify such variables); see Section 2.10 in [BLAP22]. - Advanced forms of constraints (see Part III in [BLAP22]) are not accepted, except for the very specific cases explicitly described in the rest of this section. - View extensions are accepted for some constraints: allDifferent and sum, as in 2019, but also allEqual, count, nValues, minimum, and maximum, as in 2022 and 2023. - The type of the objective (in case of a COP instance) cannot be "product" or "lex". - Any integer value occurring in an XCSP3 file must belong to the interval $-2^{31}...2^{31}-1$.